peetklecha/oodux/README.md

 # Cletus

 Cletus is a class-based Redux streamliner.
-It is meant to reduce Redux boilerplate by eliminating the need for the user to define action types, action creators, and mapDispatchToProps functions in react-redux.
+It is meant to reduce Redux setup time by eliminating the need for the user to define action types, action creators, and mapDispatchToProps functions in react-redux.
 The user needs only to define reducers, their initial states, and any async actions, and Cletus will do the rest.
 Check out the walkthrough below.

 ## Example